nfonrose/oliverjash.me/source/_posts/2012-08-14-theming-with-css-preprocessors.md

       @extend %brand-colour;
     }

+And our compiled CSS will look like:

+    .default .articles-list {
+      border-color: blue;
+    }

+    .default .articles-list .article-title {
+      color: blue;
+    }

+    .sports .articles-list {
+      border-color: green;
+    }

+    .sports .articles-list .article-title {
+      color: green;
+    }

-This way we get to keep all of our colour styles with the rest of our styles, and therefore our code is a lot more maintainable.
+This way we get to keep all of our theming styles with the rest of our styles, and therefore our code is a lot more maintainable.
 You could also use the colour functions provided by CSS preprocessors to extend this example, but the purpose of this article is to demonstrate how you can swap out and in entire colour schemes.